CharuKes/finalCapstone/other_projects/gun_deaths_in_the_US_2006-2020/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This data analyzes gun-related data using a jupyter Notebook.
+This project analyzes gun-related data using a jupyter Notebook.
 It explores trends, disparities, and implications of gun-related deaths by examining factors such as time, education level, age group, race, location, and gender.
 Insights gained shed light on the complex nature of gun violence in the United States.
-This contains a [.ipynb file](https://github.com/CharuKes/finalCapstone/blob/main/other_projects/gun_deaths_in_the_US_2006-2020/gun-deaths-in-the-us-2006-2020.ipynb) that generates an in-depth PCA and data clustering report of the data using unsupervised machine learning.
+This contains a [.ipynb file](https://github.com/CharuKes/finalCapstone/blob/main/other_projects/gun_deaths_in_the_US_2006-2020/gun-deaths-in-the-us-2006-2020.ipynb) and dataset can be found [here](https://www.kaggle.com/code/charukesharwani/gun-deaths-in-the-us-2006-2020/input).
-Dataset can be found: https://www.kaggle.com/code/charukesharwani/gun-deaths-in-the-us-2006-2020/input

 ### Built With